 Can I place a wager on my mobile device?

 Technically, yes, but only if you are on the property of a land-based location.
 Location services must be enabled to ensure that you are on the property.
+Otherwise, all Mississippi bets must be made at a casino kiosk or sportsbook.

 Can I bet on college sporting events in Mississippi?